10:30 am - 12:00 pm EDT

 Virtual – Application Required

-The Technology and Social Change Project’s (TaSC) Political Pandemonium 2020 is a series of four digital workshops exploring the harmful effects of media manipulation on our society.
+The Technology and Social Change Project’s (TaSC) Political Pandemonium 2020 is a series of three digital workshops exploring the harmful effects of media manipulation on our society.
 These gatherings will each focus on a unique subtopic of interest to both the field of Critical Internet Studies and the broader public concerns about disinformation in elections.

 Media Manipulation and the 2020 Election: Protecting Our Democracy, the third workshop in the series, will feature a conversation between Dr. Joan Donovan, Research Director of the Shorenstein Center, Jacobo Licona, Disinformation Researcher for Equis Labs, Dr. Jonathan Metzl, Director of the Department of Medicine, Health, and Society at Vanderbilt University, and Bridget Todd, Founder of Unbossed Creative.